Network participants

 - Aerial survey of a mixed heronry in marsh forest

-- Monitoring bird colony
+- Monitoring bird colony with drones

 - Aerial counts of fish-eating waterbirds in the Wadden Sea area